 One of my favorite RSS feeds is Business Insider’s Chart of the Day.
 This chart came up a few weeks ago and made me think.
 It’s quite staggering to imagine that college tuition has outpaced inflation as rapidly as it has (~10x vs. ~4x over 30 years).
 The graph made me think: Has the value of a college education increased 2.5x?
 If it has, then there isn’t necessarily a bubble.
 There are three ways to think about the value of a college education to evaluate this question.

 - The most obvious is the average income comparison between an average high school graduate (only) and an average college graduate (only).
 Using US government statistics, we find that in 1978, a college-educated graduate made ~55% more than an individual with only a high school education.
-In 2008 (the last year I have data for), a college educated graduate made ~87% more – which amounts to a 60% increase in the gap.
-Now there are obviously nuances in that figure (which I’ll let the policy experts correct in the comments if they choose), but this 60% figure is a decent order-of-magnitude impact (and even holds true if I adjust for the change in disposable income using the individual, under-65 poverty line as the base level of expenditure), and barely covers the 2.5x increase in tuition costs over inflation.
+In 2008 (the last year I have data for), a college educated graduate made ~87% more – which amounts to a 60% increase in the gap (and even holds true if I adjust for the change in disposable income using the individual, under-65 poverty line as the base level of expenditure), but doesn’t quite match the 2.5x increase in tuition costs over inflation.

 - Related to the above are the other effects of college education on lifetime income.
 It’s been demonstrated that college educated individuals live longer than those who don’t, and its commonly understood that college is a prerequisite for other income-boosting opportunities like graduate school.
 One’s lifetime income is also much more likely to trend upwards in life with a college education than with only a high school diploma.
 But there’s an interesting wrinkle here: does college education make you live longer and get promoted, or is it just an indirect way of finding individuals who tend to be wealthier and more intelligent?
-I unfortunately don’t have the data (or the time 🙂 — this is a casual blog post after all!) to run all the calculations needed to understand the impact, but I would hazard a guess that it’s probably overly-aggressive to assume that these second-order lifetime income benefits can close the gap between tuition costs and inflation.
+I unfortunately don’t have the data (or the time) to calculate the impact, but I would hazard a guess that it’s probably unlikely that you are extending your working life by the 56% needed to close the gap between the higher income and the higher tuition.